pattichis/lineart/README.md

 # HOUSE PROJECT

 ## Objective:
-To create a drawing of a house using Python and basic knowledge of linear equations and create a small movie that depicts the creation.
+To create a drawing of a house using Python and basic knowledge of linear equations, and create a small movie that depicts the creation.

 # Student project video example
 [Student project video](https://github.com/user-attachments/assets/77ab2606-258c-41ca-822f-5f0253858178)